How many Amino Acids are there?

-At a basic level, amino acids are the thing we need to build muscle and maintain whatever muscle we already have.
+At a basic level, AA are the thing we need to build muscle and maintain whatever muscle we already have.

 They are also extremely important for keeping your metabolism stable , can impact the hormones that your body produces, and are sometimes even good for dealing with stress or specific illnesses.

 Not all AA are identical, and each type can have a different function or composition that changes how they are used.

 Most sources of protein contain AA, which your body breaks down into the acids themselves so that they can be used as new building blocks of proteins that your body needs.

 There are multiple types of AA, but that does not make all of them equally vital.

 Non-essential AA are still incredibly useful for specific purposes, but they are not quite as urgently needed.
 Still, the human body functions best when all AA are present and accounted for.